feathersjs/feathers/docs/guides/basics/starting.md

 This is the basic setup of a Feathers API server.

-- The `app.use` calls probably look familiar if you have used Express before.
+- The `app.use` calls probably look familiar if you have used something like Koa or Express before.
 - `app.configure` calls set up the Feathers transport to host the API.
 - `app.on('connection')` and `app.publish` are used to set up event channels, which send real-time events to the proper clients (everybody that is connected to our server in this case).
 You can learn [more about the channels API](../../api/channels.md) after finishing this guide.